Production with Backflushing: General Information

 With backflushing, material and labor costs are flushed backwards through operations to assign costs to products based on the quantity produced at the operations.
 This eliminates detailed tracking of costs.
 With backflushing, employees involved in production can save time on preliminary issue of materials, on recording the labor amount and produced items for each operation, and on recording returns of any unused materials.

-Backflushing can ensure that the full cost of production is recognized when workers record labor and produced items for the final operation in the routing.
-In the backflushing process, the system adjusts the materials consumed or labor reported for any operations for which the full material or labor costs have not been posted.
+Backflushing can ensure that the full cost of production is recognized when workers record the quantity of produced items for the final operation in the routing.
+In the backflushing process, the system automatically issues the materials consumed based on the item quantity reported for an operation.
 Thus, you can make the cost of the product more representative and minimize cost variances.

 Backflushing is not appropriate if any of the following conditions are met: